With Canadian housing prices reaching record highs in recent years, choosing the right mortgage lender and product has never been more important.

 Today, RBC provides a wide range of financial products and services to individuals, businesses, and commercial clients.
 These include chequing/savings accounts, digital banking, investing, insurance, commercial lending, investment banking, and consumer mortgage lending.

-What are RBC Mortgage Products?
+RBC Mortgage Options

 RBC offers a variety of mortgage options suitable for all types of borrowers and home financing situations:

-RBC Fixed-Rate Mortgages
+RBC Fixed-Rate Mortgage

 Fixed-rate mortgages come with an interest rate for the entire mortgage term, usually 1-5 years.
 This allows borrowers to enjoy predictable, set monthly payments over the full term before renewal.